AviatrixSystems/Docs/Support/support_center_logging.rst

 Are syslogs viewable on Controller?
 -------------------------------------

 Syslogs are not viewable on the Controller.
 Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, or rsyslog.
-Also, syslogs from gateways are not collected at the Controller and are sent directly from the gateways to the Controller.
+Also, syslogs from gateways are not collected at the Controller and are sent directly from the gateways to the syslog destination.

 Is Splunk Cloud supported?
 -------------------------------------